Most agents will ask you to send them a submission pack containing three items:

 Obviously the actual experience of reading a synopsis is quite underwhelming.
 Synopses are boring, technical documents which (we hope) would not be true of your novel.
 But that doesn't matter.
 Agents know synopses are dull, so all your synopsis really has to do is:

 But - and this should be reassuring - agents do know that synopses are hard to write and they care less about the synopsis than any other part of your submission package.That means you probably don't need to worry excessively about your synopsis - just follow the guidelines below and you'll do just fine.

-A perfect synopsis should:
+A perfect synopsis has the following ingredients:

-Things you don't need to do:
+And luckily there are things you don't need to do:

 For a perfect example of a synopsis, please see below - a synopsis penned by one of our own fair clients.
 The synopsis (and the book) went on to wow an agent and secure a book deal.
 But before you look at that, why not sign up to our mailing list and get a free, detailed PDF on How To Get A Literary Agent?
 The process is simple, fast and free.